 Yes.
 I have prepared 3 HPSU applications.
 2 were successful.
 I work with senior management to devise the best answers.
 A draft will then be sent to Enterprise Ireland personnel such as the assigned DA for their feedback.
 Feel free to ring me for a chat to discuss process and fees involved.
 Please note that while I prepare financial projections, that the client must retain their accountant to complete the FDS (Enterprise Ireland Financial Data Sheet).
 They have access to historical financial and shareholding which is required to be included.

 11. What about the Pitch meetup?
-Is that free of charge and open to everyone.

 12. Are you an Enterprise Ireland and/or LEO approved mentor?